 self.size[p2] += self.size[p1]

 return TrueTo pull this off, we need to track each group's size.
 Every element starts in its own group with a size of 1.
 When we merge groups, we attach the smaller tree to the larger one and add their sizes together.
-This one rule keeps the trees from ever getting too tall, which keeps every operation fast.
+This one rule stops the trees from ever getting too tall, which keeps every operation fast.

 Union by rank is similar to union by size, but it focuses on tracking tree heights instead of group sizes.
 When combining groups, we want to keep the resulting tree as short as possible to keep operations fast.
 Like union by size, we merge the shorter tree under the taller one, which prevents the tree from getting too deep.